sal55/langs/MLang/Downloads.md

 ### Testing Binaries

 This will test whether installed tools are working properly.
 Tools and inputs are assumed to be in the same place in the examples, otherwise just fill in their paths.
+The following assumes Windows; for Linux, you'll have to add `./`, eg. `./mm hello`.

 Download [hello.m](Examples/hello.m) or [hello.q](../QLang/Examples/hello.q), although both just consist of this one line:
 ````